This term we are learning about:

 - Maafa (History)

 Spelling in year 6

 Each week, children will focus on a new spelling pattern and they will practice words with this spelling pattern in a variety of ways during the week.
-These words will also be sent home for children to practise.
-At the end of the week, the pupils will be tested on these words and be asked to explain the spelling pattern.
 Please find below the spellings for this term together with the year 5 and 6 spelling words.
-In addition, please fid the spelling challenges document where there are suggestions as to ways to learn new spellings.
+In addition, please find the spelling challenges document where there are suggestions as to ways to learn new spellings.